datalogue/keras-attention/README.md

 ### Help

-Start an issue if you find a bug or would like to contribute!
+Start an issue and we will do our best to help!

-For other matters, you can contact [@zafarali](http://www.github.com/zafarali) at zaf@datalogue.io or us directly contact@datalogue.io

 ### Acknowledgements